 “Volunteering with others taught me that everyone has something good and useful to contribute as part of a caring community.
 People shine when their voices and efforts are appreciated.
 In large part, Raleigh's identity as a great place to live rests on these volunteers paying it forward in our schools, parks, churches, neighborhoods and other groups.
 That is why I have always been a strong advocate for citizen engagement in building the identity our city.
 The wisdom that comes out of that civic work and participation improves our lives and strengthens our shared bonds of caring and responsibility for Raleigh's future and prosperity.”

-Russ has demonstrated his experience and engagement over his past decade on City Council, and his passion for the job is as strong as the day he started.
+Russ has demonstrated his experience and engagement over his past twelve years on City Council, and his passion for the job is as strong as the day he started.
 Luckily for Raleigh, Russ shared his expertise in design and planning to provide unique, professional insight into the complex challenges and opportunities we face as our city continues to grow.
-His engagement in shaping the 2030 Raleigh Comprehensive Plan and adapting its new Unified Development Ordinance has been invaluable, and his active participation in projects such as the downtown revitalization have made Raleigh a nationally ranked place for career and business, to find a job, to raise a family, to start a company, and to retire.
+His engagement in shaping the 2030 Raleigh Comprehensive Plan and adapting its Unified Development Ordinance has been invaluable, and his active participation in projects such as the downtown revitalization have made Raleigh a nationally ranked place for career and business, to find a job, to raise a family, to start a company, and to retire.